-When we speak of monitoring a teenager’s driving, there’s a potentially infinite level of possibilities that come to mind, depending upon each family’s situation.
+When we speak of monitoring a teenager’s driving, there’s a potentially infinite level of possibilities that come to mind, like teen driving apps.
 We can’t answer the question of if you should, but we do know you could, and we suspect we know what the answer of any responsible parent would be.

-A number of sub-questions immediately come to mind.
 If you’re monitoring your teenager’s driving behaviors and locations, aren’t you violating their privacy?
-Are you violating the idea of trust between parent and child by monitoring your child’s driving?
 Or are you just being a responsible, caring and rational parent?

 For most people, teenagers and extreme privacy advocates excluded in some circumstances, the answers to all three questions will be a resounding “yes!”

 So, what are we talking about?
 We’re talking about monitoring your teenager’s driving with the use of a little technology, GPS.
-So many devices are now GPS aware that parents have a lot of options to monitor these younger drivers.
+So many devices are now GPS-aware that concerned parents have a lot of options to monitor these younger drivers.

-One car insurance company in the United States offers a GPS-enabled insurance product that not only lowers your rates like the Progressive Snapshot, but also allows you to track your teenager’s location, driving speeds and more.
+One car insurance company in the United States offers a GPS-enabled insurance product that not only lowers your rates like the Progressive Snapshot but also allows you location monitoring, driving speeds, and more.
 You can even set the program, called Teensurance, to send you email or text message alerts if your teen is driving after curfew, is speeding, or more.